nradulovic/neon-kernel/README.md

     files.
 Assembly code is minimally used in port system.
 * **Preemption aware**.
 The system can be coupled with an existing RTOS to provide preemptive execution if it is needed.
-Several instances of the scheduler can be started to provide several levels of preemption.
+Several instances of the scheduler can be started to provide multiple levels of preemption.

 ### Scheduler